-Note permission was sought and given by DPAC (Tas Gov) to use this article.
+Note: permission was sought and given by DPAC (Tasmanian Government) to use this article.

 Ellen Nora Payne (nee Field)